Dazzid/DataToRepovizz/README.md

 # DataToRepovizz
-Starting project on uploading multimodal data into MTG repository Repovizz python script that reads data from [folder], create an xml file, pack all in .zip file and upload it to the repository
+Starting a project on uploading multimodal data into MTG repository called Repovizz (https://repovizz.upf.edu) this python script reads a folder containing multimodal data.
+It creates a xml file with the structural tree with all files included in the folder; then it pack the folder on a [folde_name].zip file and upload it to the repository.